The Museum Island

 Six thousand years of culture and history are illustrated on the Museum Island, a panorama stretching from the Ancient Egyptians and the civilisations of the ancient Near East to Greek and Roman Antiquity and the Christian and Islamic art of the Middle Ages to European art of the 19th Century.

-The New Museum from the south with the Old National Gallery in the background © Staatliche Museen zu Berlin, Photo: Maximilian Meisse
+The New Museum, East Side Entrance © Staatliche Museen zu Berlin, Photo: Maximilian Meisse

 The Altes Museum (Old Museum) offers an insight into the worlds of Etruscan, Greek and Roman art.
 Built during the empire period, the Bode Museum with its striking cupola houses the Sculpture Collection including works from all over Europe dating from the early Middle Ages to Classicism.
 You can also see Byzantine art of the 3rd to 19th Centuries here, as well as a selection of some of the most valuable coins and medals from Antiquity to the 20th Century in the collection displayed in the Münzkabinett.